Palestinian Jews: Ottoman era

-In the narrative works of Arabs in Palestine in the late Ottoman period, as evidenced in the autobiographies and diaries of Khalil al-Sakakini and Wasif Jawhariyyeh, "native" Jews were often referred to and described as abnaa al-balad (sons of the country), 'compatriots', or Yahud awlad Arab (Jews, sons of Arabs).
-When the First Palestinian Congress of February 1919 issued its anti-Zionist manifesto rejecting Zionist immigration, it extended a welcome to those Jews "among us who have been Arabicized, who have been living in our province since before the war; they are as we are, and their loyalties are our own."
-In practice, however, Jews as dhimmi were second-class citizens throughout the Ottoman empire until its collapse.
+In the late Ottoman period, local Arabic discourse often distinguished long-established native Jews from recent European arrivals.
+Autobiographies and diaries from the era, such as those of Khalil al-Sakakini and Wasif Jawhariyyeh, refer to native Jews as abnaa al-balad ("sons of the country"), "compatriots", or Yahud awlad Arab ("Jews, sons of Arabs").
+When the First Palestinian Congress of February 1919 issued its anti-Zionist manifesto rejecting Zionist immigration, it similarly extended a welcome to Jews "among us who have been Arabicized... they are as we are, and their loyalties are our own."